vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Debugging/Debugger.md

 ## Debugging builds
 Builds require **Development Build** and **Script Debugging** to be enabled in the build settings (**File | Build Settings**) to debug script code.
 When attaching the debugger attach to the built Player and not the Unity Editor.
 More information can be found [here](https://docs.unity3d.com/Manual/ManagedCodeDebugging.html), including the debugging of mobile devices.

+[^1]: JetBrains Rider now prints tracepoints to Unity's Console.
+Note that you can also view the Unity Console output in Rider.